bodymovin/svg-levels-filter/README.md

 ### Methods

 * setLevelValues: accepts an object with one or more of the level properties
-* compose: returns an object with the level properties
+* compose: returns the created filter